 How did it start?

-But don’t be fooled by the title: The site is so much more than Mama and so much more than Mia now.
-We have nearly 80 people working here, thousands of contributors, millions of readers, and a reputation for knowing what women want better than anyone in the country.
+We have more than 100 people working here today, thousands of contributors, millions of readers, and a reputation for knowing what women want better than anyone in the country.

 Can you tell me more about what Mamamia stands for?

-We believe we should be sending young women and girls the message that HEALTHY is what’s beautiful and not a digitally altered, underweight person.
+We believe we should be sending young women and girls the message that healthy is beautiful and healthy is not a digitally-altered, underweight person.

 We are firmly in favour of vaccination and concerned about dangerous practices like free-birthing that put the lives of children in danger.

-We speak openly about abuse and mental health issues, we support women’s rights to control their own bodies and we’re committed to a more humanitarian approach to refugees and action on climate change.
+We speak openly about abuse and mental health issues; we support women’s rights to control their own bodies and we’re committed to a more humanitarian approach to refugees and action on climate change.

-And we run this site like a dinner party with girlfriends: with kindness, love, wit, and a no-tolerance policy on abuse.
+But while our commitments are serious, we run this site like a dinner party with girlfriends: with kindness, love, wit, and a no-tolerance policy on abuse.